GSKang94/Workspace/notes/React.md

 * **I can write any Javascript directly between render ( ) and return ( ) method.**
 * Write methods before render ( ).
+*  There is *unidirectional data flow*.
+State flows in one direction down the tree of your application's components, from the stateful parent component to child components.
+* Principle of separating state logic from UI logic is one of React's key principles.

 ---